Santosh-Gupta/ScientificSummarizationDataSets/ReadMe.md

 ------

-Citing
-This is a preferred citation style:
+If citing this work, this is a preferred citation style:

     @article{
     Santosh-Gupta/ScientificSummarizationDataSets,